 What is oddly absent from most people’s perception of life is the suspicion that there is something problematic afoot with the general existence; that there exists a kind of universal disequilibrium which refuses to right itself.
 In the place of an informed populace that could at least begin to discuss the issue, the Western world is instead populated by a citizenry who act out their roles as consumers better than they live their own lives.
 For all of the esteem that such a society has garnered from its Greco-Roman heritage and the legacy of its Enlightenment period, it would seem, ironically, that the disinterested every-man has become the stereotypical native of the globalized world, rather than the cultured intellectual.
 This every-man appears content to float around in the void of his tiny individuality as he pursues his fill of happiness, divorced from any thorough understanding of his surrounding world and its broader history.
 Perhaps because so much time is spent eating, drinking, talking, careering and being entertained, the importance of having a scrupulous worldview is lost on mass society.
 It’s as if such people think that there is a law of nature governing their happy endings, rather than their own judgments and choices.

-If one considers the complex, multi-dimensional nature of human personhood, and its untold potential for development, then clearly the representation of a human being in the Western cultural traditions of the last 50 years, as seen in pop culture, literature and even academia, have progressively become more and more caricatured; a mere burlesque of what a man or woman should be.
+If one considers the complex, multi-dimensional nature of human personhood and its untold potential for development, then clearly the representations of human beings in the Western cultural traditions of the last 50 years have progressively become more and more caricatured; a mere burlesque of what a man or woman should be.
 Though modernization has enabled and encouraged the masses to seek fulfillment through the purchase of their identities and beliefs in a marketplace they have little part in creating, it has done very little to balance out this rush for individualism with any sufficient provision of clarity about man’s place in the world.
 The mass production of individuals has instead yielded a populace deprived of understanding about the history, development and purposes of their most defining institutions and traditions.
 Though areas like science, politics, religion and art have been explored and developed by their respective specialists and scholars, what is missing is a harmonization of these fields to create a holistic narrative of the last 5000 to 6000 years of human civilization.
-In the place of such an account, entire worldviews have sprung up that are largely based on people’s fancies, claiming to offer answers to man’s existential questions, and despite the obvious contradictions therein, mankind as a whole continues to plod along in an almost dream-like state, either incognizant or indifferent to the defining events of his time.
+In the place of such an account, entire worldviews have sprung up that are largely based on people’s fancies, claiming to offer answers to man’s existential questions, and despite their obvious contradictions, mankind continues to plod along in an almost dream-like state, either incognizant or indifferent to the defining events of their time.
 Whether it be the rise and fall of states in the Middle East, geopolitical movements in Eastern Europe, important archaeological discoveries in South America, or breakthrough scientific discoveries that are swept under the rug, there is no lack of noteworthy events that go unacknowledged by both mainstream media and their audience.

 One of the most visible effects of cosmic censorship on our modern times has been the emergence of a new human type.
 These are people who act less like autonomous agents of their own lives and more as bundles of conditioned reflexes, reactionary rather than proactive.
 Platoons of these interchangeable individuals now fill our streets, from emasculated men to doll-like women with painted faces.
 One could see it as a form of inconspicuous social control that imposes on the world a flavorless identity, decreeing that everyone eats the same processed food, watches the same Hollywood movies, laughs at the same type of humor, lobbies for the same range of values that are foisted upon them, and asks no intelligent questions about why things are the way they are.
 If this institutionalized ignorance is not treated as seriously as any other proclaimed crisis of our time, such as climate change or terrorism, then it is because mankind as a whole cannot see it, or refuses to acknowledge its presence.